 - Lower-cost drugs from countries like Canada

-- Low-cost or Free medicines from Medicare Donut Hole assistance programs, managed by pharmaceutical manufacturers
+- Low-cost or free medicines from the assistance programs, managed by pharmaceutical manufacturers